 - Why is the 'w' in quotes?

 - That's a string.
-You've been using them for a while now, so make sure you know what
+You've been using strings for a while now.
+Make sure you know what a string is.

 - No way you can make this one line!